urgent/thisbounty.com-cra/README.md

 Computer programming experience. "done it before".
 Take an entire project from start to finish, so there are no surprises when working for future clients.

-Personal workspace.
-Frontend, server, build, platforms.
-Test leading technology.
-Ready to go setup to reduce provisioning for future clients.
+Features:

+1. Personal workspace: Fast response to clients, test and preview new features.
+2. Frontend, server, build, platforms: Provisioned, internal tools ready to use on new projects.
+3. Test leading technology: Something new launches, have the infrastructure to try it out before using it for clients.
+4. Potential sales: Start with a broad sales funnel, maybe even negative, spend to find context and intent, convert to client.

 ## Principles